jnalewabau/peoplefinder-acmecorp/README.md

 ## Configuration

-This project is based on Auth0 as an identity provider, and therefore requires an Auth0 account.
-You can provision a free Auth0 account at [auth0.com](https://auth0.com).

-This project contains both a React single-page application (SPA) as well as a node.js API.
-The Default Application that is provisioned with a new Auth0 account can be used as the basis for the SPA.

-### Create an API

-You will need to [create an API](https://auth0.com/docs/apis) using the [management dashboard](https://manage.auth0.com/#/apis).
-This will give you an API identifier that you can use in the `audience` configuration field below.

 ### Configure credentials

-The project needs to be configured with your Auth0 domain and client ID in order for the authentication flow to work.

-To do this, first copy `.env.example` into a new file in the same folder called `.env`, and replace the values with your own Auth0 application credentialsd as well as your Aserto developer keys:
+Copy `.env.example` into a new file in the same folder called `.env`, and replace the values with  your Aserto developer keys:

 ```bash